Robert Kinkel: Life and career

 With the success of the Savatage holiday song "Christmas Eve (Sarajevo 12/24)" from the 1996 album Dead Winter Dead, Kinkel helped co-create and co-produce Trans-Siberian Orchestra, with O'Neill and Oliva, to reissue the track the next year on the album Christmas Eve and Other Stories.
 Trans-Siberian Orchestra was the Savatage line-up under a new radio-friendly name with Kinkel given a more active role including co-composer.
 Savatage produced two more albums before being retired while Trans-Siberian Orchestra became one of the top grossing holiday rock tours.
 The band would eventually split into two tour groups named 'East' and 'West'.
 Kinkel was the featured keyboardist and musical director of the East tour.
-In discussing the unexpected development of the rock opera formatted, Trans-Siberian Orchestra guitarist Al Pitrelli said in a 2007 interview: “Rock opera is not that popular right now.
+In discussing the unexpected development of the rock opera format, Trans-Siberian Orchestra guitarist Al Pitrelli said in a 2007 interview: “Rock opera is not that popular right now.
 But about a dozen years or so ago, Paul O'Neill, Bob Kinkel, Jon Oliva and myself just sat down and said, 'We want to make a record that's representative of all four of our musical backgrounds.'
 It's not like we were trying to write a record that was current, or get on the charts, or keep up with kids 20, 30 years younger than us.”

 In 2011, Kinkel began writing, recording, and performing with New York-based vocalist Dina Fanai, who had previously worked as a vocal coach with Trans-Siberian Orchestra.